Jonathan-Fang/codingbat-code/Coding-Journal.md

 <!--  -->

+### October 4, 2024
+- session with Eddy after a long time

 ### January 19, 2024
 <!--  -->
 - Next, remove the width and height from .bb2a, and change the border-left and border-right to use 5vw instead of 1vw.
 The element will now have zero size and the borders will come together in the middle.